To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Most humans get regular health checkups, so dogs should get checkups too.
 Preventative care is just as important for pets as it is for their owners.
 Why?
 Because vets can help detect (and sometimes prevent) diseases and other life-threatening conditions early on, saving you money and heartache in the long run.
-And similar to how a car gets its oil changed, tires rotated and inspections from time to time, it’s also a good idea for us to check in with the doc to make sure our pet’s vitals are in good shape and everything is running smoothly.
+Checking with your vet each year makes sure our pet’s vitals are in good shape.
 Often dogs won’t even show symptoms of a health problem, so it’s best to have a professional assess things just in case.

-What to Expect at the Routine Vet Visit
+What To Expect At A Routine Vet Visit

-Much like a human physical exam, the vet will ask you a few questions about your dog’s overall eating and lifestyle habits (hopefully your pet does not do drugs or drink, but if they do here are seven things you should know about dogs and marijuana).
-They’ll also take a few measurements including their weight and check their pulse.
-See the list below for other things a vet looks for during the exam.
+Much like a human physical exam, the vet will ask you a few questions about your dog’s overall eating (food and water consumption) and lifestyle habits (exercise levels and how often).
+They’ll also take a few measurements, including their weight, and check their pulse.

-An annual dog checkup is a great opportunity to bring up any questions and express any concerns you have about your pup (they are not sleeping well, the dog has discolored poop, etc.).
+An annual dog checkup is an opportunity to bring up any questions and express any concerns you have about your pup (if he’s not sleeping well, your dog has discolored poop, etc.).
 You’re paying for your visit, so you might as well make the most of your time with the expert and ask away.
-They might make some suggestions based on their evaluation of your dog and recommend some wellness tips.
+They might also make some suggestions based on their evaluation of your dog and recommend some wellness tips.

-Here’s a list of specific things the veterinarian might ask about and check for during an annual dog checkup:
+Here’s a list of specific things the veterinarian might check for during an annual dog visit:

 - Blood tests (particularly for older dogs who are prone to more health problems)